Most women with diabetes have a healthy baby.

 We have more information for you if you’re breastfeeding.

 Your doctor or nurse will prescribe you a high-dose folic acid (5mg) to take as soon as you decide you want to get pregnant.
+You should be taking folic acid 5mgs each day at least 12 weeks before you conceive as this also reduces the risks to your baby.
 You’ll then need to keep taking this until you’re 12 weeks pregnant.

 This higher dose of folic acid is only available on prescription.
 You can’t buy it over the counter.